Application Pro-Tip: Make a Statement

 Simply put, the personal statement is your opportunity to articulate 1) who you are, 2) what your professional goals are, and 3) how NC State’s MSA program will aid you in achieving those goals.
 It should provide a glimpse into your passions and motivations.
 The personal statement also serves as a writing sample, affording the admissions committee insight into your communication skills.

-There is no singular formula for writing a personal statement.
+While the typical personal statement is 1-2 pages long, there are no specific page formatting requirements.
+Nor is there a singular formula for writing a personal statement.
 Every applicant is different — and we value those differences!
 A compelling statement that showcases your unique voice is a sure way to help your distinguish yourself in a pool of many other highly-qualified candidates.

 So what makes a statement compelling?
 Here are a few basic guidelines: